alessandrocandolini/telephony-app/README.md

 # telephony-app

-## Compile and test
+## How to

-**Requirements**: Android distribution and the [gradle](https://gradle.org/) build tool.
+**Requirements**: Android distribution and the [gradle](https://gradle.org/) build tool

-**Installation:** the Android distribution and gradle from command-line is via [nix](https://nixos.org/).
+The Android distribution and gradle from command-line is via [nix](https://nixos.org/).
 A "old-style" `shell.nix` (no nix flakes yet!) is provided as part of the project, so assuming nix is available it's enough to open an ephemeral shell from the root of the project:
 ```bash
 nix-shell
 ```
 Alternatively, see [official docs](https://developer.android.com/studio) for ways to install it using Android Studio from the UI, or using [homebrew](https://brew.sh/) on MACOS.

-**Unit tests** can by run from command-line using
+#### Unit tests
 ```bash
 gradle testDebug
 ```

+#### Build apk
-and to **assembly the debug or release apk** artifacts use
+To assembly the debug or release apk artifacts use
 ```bash
 gradle assemblyDebug
 gradle assemblyRelease
 ```
-To check dependency updates:
+respectively

+#### Check dependency updates
 ```bash
 gradle dependencyUpdates
 ```

+#### Using nix-shell to run the commands:
 Commands can also be executed via nix-shell directly.
 For example, the CI runs
 ```bash
  nix-shell --pure --run "gradle --no-watch-fs --console=plain --no-daemon --info testDebug assembleDebug
 ```

-**Note on gradle and nix**: in this project the gradle dependencies are managed by `gradle` itself, not by nix.
+#### Note on gradle and nix
+In this project, gradle dependencies (libraries, plugins) are managed by `gradle` itself, not by nix.
 This means that gradle will download the artifacts and store them in `~/.gradle/` and those artifacts will *not* be cleaned up automatically when leaving the ephemeral `nix-shell`.

-## CI/CD
+## Github actions

 This project uses github actions to run unit tests run and generate an apk artifact at every commit.
 The generated artifact is downloadable from github releases.